RangaPrakashs/todo-app-react/README.md

-# Okta React + Custom Login Example
+# Okta React + Custom Login Example = Todo App with Authentication.

 This example is a forked version of okta react sample, you can read more about it here - https://developer.okta.com/code/react/#get-started-with-react-okta